Member

 Step 3: Schedule Your Annual Checkup

-It’s important to see your primary care provider (PCP) every year for a checkup to see if there are any changes to your health.
-Seeing your PCP every year can help you stay healthy and keep down your medical costs.
-Call your PCP to make an appointment.
-There is no copay for your annual checkup.
+It’s important to get a checkup every year to see if there are any changes to your health.
+Your PCP can help you stay well and take control of your health.

 Step 4: Work with Your Care Manager